nathanlct/youtube-sort-subscriptions/README.md

 Do you have tons of YouTube subscriptions and sometimes miss video releases from channels you usually watch?
-This lightweight extension will sort your YouTube subscription videos by interest.
+This lightweight extension will sort your YouTube video subscriptions by interest.

 ## Description